Back to Glossary

 Sleep Debt

-Sleep debt is the accumulated sleep deficit that builds up when you consistently sleep less than your body needs.
+Sleep debt is the accumulated deficit that builds up when you consistently get less sleep than your body needs.

 Details

-Hello, I'm Mindy.
-Do you ever feel like no matter how much coffee you drink, you just can't shake the tiredness?
-Sleep debt is the cumulative difference between the amount of sleep your body needs and the amount you actually get.
-While a night or two of short sleep can be recovered, chronic sleep debt can have serious consequences for your health.
+Sleep debt is the cumulative difference between the amount of sleep you need and the amount you actually get.
+Missing a night or two is recoverable, but chronic sleep debt can seriously impact your health.

 💡 Real-Life Example

-If you sleep one hour less than needed each weeknight, by the weekend you've accumulated 5 hours of sleep debt.
+If you sleep one hour less than you need every weekday, you accumulate 5 hours of sleep debt by the weekend.

 Want to talk more about "Sleep Debt"?